Communication, Renegotiation and Coordination with Private Values: Formal Proofs

 \subsection{Proofs of Section \ref{sec:Efficiency} (On Efficiency)}

-\begin{proof}[Proof of Proposition \ref{prop:Pareto-optimal}] By Theorem \ref{thm:uniqueness} and the discussion of the one-dimensional set of strategies satisfying the key properties in Section \ref{sec:Equilibrium-Strategies} a communication-proof strategy $\sigma$'s equilibrium payoff is determined by its left tendency $\alpha\equiv\alpha^{\sigma}\in[0,1]$.
-This equilibrium payoff is given by
+\begin{proof}[Proof of Proposition \ref{prop:Pareto-optimal}] By Theorem \ref{thm:uniqueness} and the discussion of the one-dimensional set of strategies satisfying the key properties in Section \ref{sec:Equilibrium-Strategies} a communication-proof equilibrium strategy $\sigma$'s payoff is determined by its left tendency $\alpha\equiv\alpha^{\sigma}\in[0,1]$.
+This payoff is given by